Dealing with Debt Collectors

 Child support is different

 The rules are different for child support or spousal maintenance.
 As much as 60% of your pay can be taken out if you owe child support.
-An automatic Income Execution (garnishment) can be taken.
 Some property exemptions don’t apply if your debt is for child support.
-And, you can even end up in jail, if you had the ability to pay and deliberately refused or neglected to pay your support.
+You can even end up in jail, if you had the ability to pay and deliberately refused or neglected to pay your support.

 What about debts I owe to the government?